yugabyte/yugabyte-db/docs/content/latest/sample-data/sportsdb.md

 showAsideToc: true
 ---

-## Introduction

-In this post we are going to walk you through how to download and install the PostgreSQL-compatible version of Northwind on the YugaByte DB distributed SQL database.
+Install the PostgreSQL-compatible version of SportsDB on the YugaByte DB distributed SQL database.

+## About the SportsDB sample database

 [SportsDB](http://www.sportsdb.org/sd) is a sample dataset compiled from multiple sources, encompassing a variety of sports, including football, baseball, ice hockey, and more.
 It also cross-references many different types of content media.
 It is capable of supporting queries for the most intense of sports data applications, yet is simple enough for use by those with minimal database experience.
 The database itself is comprised of over 100 tables and just as many sequences, unique constraints, foreign keys, and indexes.
 The dataset also includes almost 80k rows of data.
 It has been ported to MySQL, SQL Server and PostgreSQL.

 If you like details, check out the [detailed entity relationship (ER) diagram](http://www.sportsdb.org/modules/sd/assets/downloads/sportsdb-27.jpg).

+## Install the SportsDB sample database

+The following sections guide you through downloading and installing the SportsDB sample database.

-## Before you begin
+### Before you begin

 To use the SportsDB sample database, you must have installed and configured YugaByte DB.
 To get up and running quickly, see [Quick Start](/latest/quick-start/).

-## Install the SportsDB sample database

-The following sections guide you through downloading and installing the SportsDB sample database.

 ### 1. Download the SportsDB scripts